NBKRedSpy/QM_StorageSort/README.md

 * Special thanks to Crynano for his excellent Mod Configuration Menu.

 # Change Log
+## 3.3.0
+* Fixed Drop One command not using an AP like what the game's Drop command does.

 ## 3.2.0
 * 0.9.7+ Only
 * Added ability to sort the player's backpack when in raid.